In this guide, I am going to cover the $size operator in MongoDB.

-The $size operator in MongoDB helps us match any array that matches the number of elements given by the argument.
-It works with the find operation.
+The $size operator in MongoDB helps us filter documents based on a specific array within them that matches the number of elements given by the argument.
+The number of elements and arrays can be manually specified.

 Let us take a quick look at the syntax of MongoDB’s $size operator.